user411/bitcoin-s/docs/tor/tor.md

 ### Configuring Bitcoin-S

 You need to enable tor and set the control option, `127.0.0.1:9051` is the default.
-If you are using the default settings you should only need to set `bitcoin-s.enabled.enabled = true`.
+If you are using the default settings you should only need to set `bitcoin-s.tor.enabled = true`.

 ```$xslt
 bitcoin-s {